Sue Bennett College: History

 On June 25, 1896, Belle Harris Bennett held a dedication ceremony for the school building's cornerstone which was blessed by Bishop E.R.
 Hendrix.
 Rev. Dickey had already recruited 75 students and a faculty of three; and, because the new building was not yet ready, the Sue Bennett Memorial School opened on January 2, 1897, in a rented building in London (formerly the Laurel County Seminary).
 Five months later, the school had enrolled 210 students.
 The new building was finally finished in the fall of 1897.
 It cost $12,000 and could take as many as 300 students.
 Belle Harris Bennett hired Professor James C. Lewis, a graduate of Bristol University in England, as Principal.
 He and his wife worked at the school for 19 years.
 Bennett continued with fundraising: they built eight cottages on campus (each with a mother or older sister as housekeeper) and first a dormitory for girls (named in honor of Miss Lucinda Helm, an early proponent of women missionary work).
 Next, they constructed the Ellen Burdette Home which served as the principal's house.
 The Memorial Hall (a dormitory for boys) was funded by the Twentieth Century Educational Campaign of the Church.

 The school offered elementary classes which by 1901 served as a Model Laboratory for students to learn how to teach when they returned to their own communities.
 High school classes included traditional curricula as well as music and business classes.
 When Kentucky required the establishment of high schools in every county, in 1910 Laurel County used the Sue Bennett Memorial School, furnishing one additional teacher.

 In 1922 the school became a junior college, and its name was changed to Sue Bennett College.
 In 1932 it received accreditation from the Southern Association of Colleges and Secondary Schools.

-A new president, Paul Bunnell, was elected in the fall of 1991 who added four new sports programs for the following season: football, men's soccer, women's volleyball and cross country.
-The athletic programs, which were to be hosted off-campus, were projected to add 50 students to campus without increasing administrative costs, but the enrollment growth never came.
+A new president, Paul Bunnell, was elected in the fall of 1991 and added four new sports programs for the following season: football, men's soccer, women's volleyball and cross country.
+The athletic programs (nicknamed the "Dragons") were to be hosted off-campus; they were projected to add 50 students without increasing administrative costs, but the enrollment growth never came.
+(Nor was the football team successful; they lost all 43 games they played in their five seasons on the gridiron from 1993 to 1997.)
 Additionally, the new president pushed to begin a four-year business degree program.
 Other programs, such as social service, paralegal, nursing, secretarial services, law enforcement and education, were also proposed.